samihadatta/BrickBreaker/README.md

 # BrickBreaker
-Web development-based reconstruction of the popular game brick breaker (winter 2019)
+Reconstruction of the popular BlackBerry game Breakout (aka Brick Breaker) with various modes using HTML, CSS, and JavaScript (winter 2019)